Editing Dimension Constraint Properties

 The default dimension style of dimension constraints is Constraints.
 It is a pre-defined property set, which defines the properties color, layer, line width, font and height.
 You can edit all the other properties of a dimension constraint except color, which is always blue.

-• Lock the Dimensions object type, and select the dimension constraints by using an area selection.
+- Lock the Dimensions object type, and select the dimension constraints by using an area selection.
+In this case, regular dimensions are also selected.
 In this case, regular dimensions are also selected.

 The default layer of dimension constraints is 92 Dimension Constraints.
 You can hide the dimension constraints from a drawing by hiding the layer in question.